Biodiversity offsetting: Terminology

+Related terms

+Biodiversity offsetting may be confused with related terms like biodiversity banking.
+Biodiversity banking refers to a market-based mechanism, whereby offsets become assets in the form of biodiversity credits that can be traded to offset the debit of negative impacts of development.
+Biodiversity banks refer to sites where conservation or restoration activities have been carried out for the benefit of biodiversity.
+The positive outcomes for biodiversity or a given area of the bank is quantified in the form of a biodiversity credit.

+In some languages, such as Spanish or Mandarin Chinese, biodiversity offsets are described as "compensation" because there is no corresponding term for offsetting.
+The term compensation is generally used more broadly in English to describe measures to counterbalance damages to biodiversity caused by development projects.
+Compensation does not necessarily require the aim of a no net loss goal, equivalence in biodiversity loss and gain, or measurable outcomes for conservation.
+Biodiversity offsets may therefore be seen as a more specific and outcome-oriented type of compensation measure.

+The term "mitigation" is also sometimes used synonymously with offsetting, such as in the United States, where biodiversity offsetting is described by "compensatory mitigation".
+However, "mitigation" can be used to refer to the sequence of actions described by the mitigation hierarchy, a framework commonly used to guide the application of biodiversity offsetting within planning processes like Environmental Impact Assessments.
+The mitigation hierarchy describes a series of measures that should be applied in sequence to reduce impacts on biodiversity to the point where no adverse effects remain, often including the steps avoid, reduce, restore/rehabilitate, and offset.
+Offsetting is often regarded as the "final resort" in the mitigation hierarchy.

 Relevant conservation activities

 Biodiversity offset projects can involve various management activities that can be demonstrated to deliver gains in biodiversity.
 These activities very often include active habitat restoration or creation projects (e.g. new wetland creation, grassland restoration).
 However, also viable are so-called "averted loss" biodiversity offsets, in which measures are taken to prevent ecological degradation from occurring where it almost certainly would have happened otherwise.
 Averted loss offsets might involve the creation of new protected areas (to conserve fauna species that would otherwise have disappeared), the removal of invasive species from areas of habitat (which otherwise would have reduced or displaced populations of native species), or positive measures to reduce extensive natural resource use (e.g. the offer of alternative livelihood creation to prevent activities leading to deforestation).

 Any activities that do not result in a positive and measurable gain for biodiversity would not generally be counted as part of a biodiversity offset.
 For instance, if a developer funds ecological conservation research in a region that they are impacting through a project, would not count as an offset (unless it could be shown quantitatively how specific fauna and flora would benefit). instead, this would be a more general form of compensation.
 Note that biodiversity offsets can be considered a very specific, robust and transparent category of ecological compensation.